Running workloads with GPUs

 -

-View information about the pod created:
+View the information about the new pod:

 kubectl describe pod cuda-vector-add